 The MBI is scored on a scale from 0-6.
 Each question has six response options denoting a different frequency of experience, and each option is assigned a number from one to six, starting with “never” at zero and scaling up to end with “every day” at six.
 Final results provide respondents with an averaged numerical answer for three criteria: level of emotional exhaustion, depersonalization, and personal accomplishment.
 High levels of emotional exhaustion and depersonalization combined with low levels of personal accomplishment are indicative of burnout.

 How is the Maslach Burnout Inventory used?

-The MBI is employed to assess burnout in a variety of sectors, including education and government.
+The MBI is employed to assess burnout in a variety of sectors, including educational institutes and government establishments.
 The results of the MBI are intended to indicate instances of burnout such that organizations can seek to address its causes and outcomes.
 In healthcare settings, the MBI has indicated that physician burnout and nurse burnout are significant and necessitate addressing.
 Institutions that implement the MBI can look at average scale scores for their employees in order to inform organizational decisions and mitigate the negative impacts of burnout.
 Individual scores can also be broken down and contextualized by percentile within an organization such that outliers can be identified.
 Institutions can also receive recommendations based on the score reports of their employees.

 What is causing resident burnout?